SAS-Systems/Unveiled-Documentation/SRS/SRS.md

 ### 3.4 Reliability
 #### 3.4.1 Server availability
-Our own server should have a 90% up-time to ensure.
+Our own server should ensure a 90% up-time.

 We will also provide an installation-kit so that every institution can host their own streaming server application.
 In that case the server availability is under the institutions responsibility.